jmeter-maven-plugin/jmeter-maven-plugin/README.md

 *PLEASE NOTE: The Group ID and Artifact ID have changed!*
 -----

-This is to bring the project in line with maven naming practice for non-maven plugins and to enable us to upload to the Sonatype OSS repos.
+This is to bring the project in line with maven naming practice for non-maven plugins and to enableReports us to upload to the Sonatype OSS repos.
 This means the next release of this project will be promoted to the maven central repo.

 Community
 -----